asantos00/website/content/blog/error-handling-with-react-and-redux.md

 export default connect(mapStateToProps)(ArticleListPage)
 ```

-This is a default `redux-thunks` request, dispatching actions on start of the request and on error.
+This is a default thunk, dispatching actions on start of the request, on success and on error.

 We have identified some problems with this approach:

 - There is **no enforced error structure**.
 One developer can send `error` in the action where other can directly send `error.errorMessage`

 - The code to handle errors on reducers will be **repeated for every request** and can end up not respecting the structure too.

-- If the reducer, the action creator or the component change, **it is very likely that the other 2 will break**. `Can't access property 'errorMessage of undefined` I'm looking at you.
+- If the reducer, action creator or component change, **it is very likely that the other 2 will break**, they are coupled. `Can't access property 'errorMessage of undefined` I'm looking at you.

 - Error messages are shown in different formats across the application leading to a **not so pleasant user experience**.